Neutrino quantum kinetics in a core-collapse supernova: Neutrino quantum kinetics in spherical symmetry

 \subsection{Simulation setup}

-In order to solve the QKEs, we use the Julia implementation of the Adam-Moultan multistep integrator, with adaptive order and adaptive step size for the time variable~\footnote{The length scale characteristic of our neutrino ensemble is not given by the inverse of the self-interaction potential, rather it is a combination of the collision term and the self-interaction potential~\cite{Shalgar:2022rjj,Shalgar:2022lvv}.
-Yet, it is important to ensure that the time step is much smaller than the inverse of the neutrino self-interaction strength; we do this by implementing an adaptive step size.} (VCABM solver).
+In order to solve the QKEs, we use the Julia implementation of the Adam-Moultan multistep integrator, with adaptive order and adaptive step size for the time variable~\footnote{The length scale characteristic of our neutrino ensemble is not given by the inverse of the self-interaction potential, rather it is a combination of the collision term and the self-interaction potential.
+We refer the interested reader to Sec.~VI and Appendix A of Ref.~\cite{Shalgar:2022rjj} and Sec.~IV and Appendix A of Ref.~\cite{Shalgar:2022lvv}}.
+Yet, it is important to ensure that the time step is much smaller than the inverse of the neutrino self-interaction strength; we do this by implementing an adaptive step size.
+(VCABM solver).
 The spatial derivatives in the advective term are calculated using the central difference method.
-To discretize the density matrix, we employ $75$ angle bins, $24$ energy bins for $E \in [0,50]$~MeV, and $150$ radial bins for $r \in [r_{\rm{min}}, r_{\rm{max}}]$ (with $r_{\rm{min}}$ ans $r_{\rm{max}}$ being the innermost and outermost radii of our simulation shell; see Fig.~\ref{Fig0}).
+Numerical convergence (test results not shown here) has been obtained by employing $75$ angle bins, $24$ energy bins for $E \in [0,50]$~MeV, and $150$ radial bins for $r \in [r_{\rm{min}}, r_{\rm{max}}]$ (with $r_{\rm{min}}$ ans $r_{\rm{max}}$ being the innermost and outermost radii of our simulation shell; see Fig.~\ref{Fig0}).